Barry George: Overturned conviction for murder of Jill Dando

-On 26 April 1999, newsreader Jill Dando was shot dead outside of her home.
+On 26 April 1999, newsreader Jill Dando was shot dead outside her home.
 George (who at the time of the murder lived in a ground floor flat in Crookham Road, Fulham) was arrested for her murder on 25 May 2000, and charged on 29 May 2000.
-A search of his apartment had uncovered over 4,000 photographs of hundreds of women covertly taken in public by George, along with other photos of well known female TV personalities such as Caron Keating, Anthea Turner, Fiona Foster and Emma Freud, along with newspaper article cuttings regarding Dando’s life and media career.
+A search of his apartment had uncovered over 4,000 photographs of hundreds of women covertly taken in public by George, along with other photos of well-known female TV personalities such as Caron Keating, Anthea Turner, Fiona Foster and Emma Freud, along with newspaper article cuttings about Dando's life and media career.
 Police also discovered a photo of George wearing a military gas mask while posing with a modified Bruni blank-firing handgun.
-When shown this image during interrogation, George admitted it was him in the photo and that he had purchased the weapon via mail order, however George denied that it had been converted to fire live ammunition.
+When shown this image during interrogation, he admitted it was him in the photo and that he had purchased the weapon via mail order; however, he denied that it had been converted to fire live ammunition.

 Before his trial for the Dando murder, George was diagnosed with Asperger syndrome.
 Prosecution psychologists studying George concluded that he had several different personality disorders: antisocial, histrionic, narcissistic and possibly paranoid, as well as somatization and factitious disorders and attention deficit hyperactivity disorder.
 He was said to have epilepsy and to have an IQ of 75; however, a prior assessment found George to be of average intelligence.

 He was convicted by a majority of 10 to one, and was sentenced to life imprisonment on 2 July 2001.
 This verdict was considered unsafe by some observers at the time.